johnwanjema/johnwanjema/README.md

 - Ask me about anything
 - How to reach me: __jonwanjema@gmail.com__
-- I’m currently learning Flutter.
+- I’m currently learning Machine learning.
-- A Full-stack Dev working with Django Python Framework, PHP Laravel Framework + Vue Js
+- A Full-stack Dev working with Python, Javascript, and PHP.
-- Fun fact: There is no cloud its someones else computer
+- Fun fact: There is no cloud its someone else computer

 <h3>Where to find me</h3>